StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Delete a health stream

 The `delete` stream functionality is helpful while setting up a health synchronization in StackState.
-It allows you to experiment, delete the data and start over again clean.
+You can experiment, delete the data and start over again clean.
 You can also delete a stream and drop its data when you are sure that you don't want to keep using it.

 {% tabs %}
 {% tab title="CLI: sts" %}